7591yj/fpga-server/README.md

-   Running the script will install system dependencies, install python dependencies, set up virtual environment, initialize the database, create symlinks, and configure Supervisor(optional) and set up Tailscale(optional).
+   Running the script will install system dependencies, install python dependencies, set up virtual environment, initialize the database, create symlinks, and configure Supervisor(optional).

+   If you need to run part of the scripts manually, use other scripts provided.

    > Please understand that we internally moved to use Cloudflare Zero Trust;
    > Tailscale may not work as expected.

-   If you need to run part of the scripts manually, use other scripts provided.

 ```bash
 # Install system dependencies